Achilles Injury Treatments

 AidMyAchilles advisors do not work on commission, so be assured you will only receive fair and objective information.

 There are many things that can ease the pressure on your Achilles Tendon as you recover.
 Your doctor will have looked at the structure of your foot and ankle to give you the best possible solution that works for you.
 The goal of using the following therapies are typically to provide support or increase blood circulation to injuried soft tissue.

 - Wearing heel pads to reduce strain on your tendon

 - Tendon strengthening exercises/stretching

 - Maintain flexible calf muscles

-- Manual therapy - refers to "hands on" therapies including acupressure, massage therapy and Shiatsu
+- Manual "hands on" treatmnet - includes acupressure, massage and Shiatsu

 - Taping (wrapping special tape around your heel and the back of your leg/foot)